- Larry Ellison enjoyed observing how SAP, Salesforce, and Workday pay large amounts of money for Oracle database licenses.

 Mark Hurd should not feel so comfortable.
 This is because there are significant differences between IBM DB2 and the options available in AWS and Google Cloud.

-- The past 20 years did not have the cloud options that we have today or the number of open source databases that we have today.
+- The past 20 years did not have the cloud options that we have today or the number of open source databases today.
 For decades Oracle and IBM could say the open-source alternatives were not ready for the “big time.”
 But not anymore.
 It is increasingly difficult for this assertion to be made and to be accepted.

 - RDS and Cloud SQL offers cloud migration and testing and the ability to bring up and close down instances without committing to hardware.